5 ways to involve kids in the kitchen this Xmas, to have them set the menu, cook with you and more. This Xmas make it all about family activities!

 I love the idea of kids in kitchen.
 Besides a fun thing to do.
 It is a life skill that I strongly believe that should be passed on kids (and I mean boys and girls alike).
 I have been taking cooking and baking classes for kids for some years now and it’s always delightful to work with them and look at the stuff you have been cooking for from an absolutely new angle.
 So this Xmas I have tips of how to involve kids in the kitchen this Xmas!

 1. Bake with them : It’s a no brainer, every kid loves cakes and cookies, to eat and to bake.
 There is a special joy that one gets by licking the batter in the end.
 So bake with your kids this Xmas, let me mix and whisk, pour and cut the cookies.
 Be careful about handling the oven though, may be talk to them a bit about heat safety.

-2\.
-Design the Menu with them : Take out your cookbooks, go to Pinterest, google some recipes.
+2. Design the Menu with them : Take out your cookbooks, go to Pinterest, google some recipes.
 It’s so joyful to sit and browse with them.
-Me and my son love to sit on the floor surrounded by all my cookbooks, peering at them.
+My son and I love to sit on the floor surrounded by all my cookbooks, peering at them.
 Sometimes getting excited by a picture, sometimes by an ingredient but that is a great bonding time.
-My husband on the other hand when he cooks with my son goes to youtube and selects something.
+My husband, on the other hand, when he cooks with my son, goes to youtube and selects something.
 So pick your medium, but do it with them.
-It also adds an additional pressure on them to eat it then, after all they designed the menu (you can do this for the regular weekly menu’s as well)
+It also adds an additional pressure on them to eat it then, after all they designed the menu (you can do this for the regular weekly menu’s as well).